Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-It is likely that this is where washing machine smells are coming from.
-If the hot wash hasn't improved the odors emanating from your washing machine, try again, this time pouring around 500ml of soda crystals into the drum before running on an empty cycle.
+If you're trying to get rid of washing machine odors, it is likely that this is where they are coming from.
+If the hot wash hasn't improved the odors emanating from your washing machine, try again, this time pouring around 2 cups (500 ml) of washing soda into the drum before running an empty cycle.

 This will not only kill germs and therefore nullify odors, but will also tackle the build up of limescale and soap residues that build up within the machine, often unseen.

-Finally, to keep the drum bacteria-free after each wash, it is more than worth leaving the washing machine door open so that the drum can dry out.
+Finally, to keep the drum bacteria-free after each wash, it is more than worth leaving the washing machine door open so that the drum can dry out, especially if you have a front-loader.
 After a couple of hours you can shut the door again until the next use.

 3. How to clean a washing machine seal